jethronap/desic-website/src/posts/desic-on-the-go.md

 ---
-title: DeSIC on the go!
+title: DeSIC is on the go!
 description: starting...
 author: DeSIC team
 date: 2021-01-05T21:30:20.422Z